Coyotes vs. Kraken: Betting Trends, Odds, Advanced Stats

 Coyotes Advanced Stats

-- Arizona has gone over the total in five of its last 10 outings.
+- Five of Arizona's last 10 contests have gone over the total.

-- During their last 10 games, Coyotes' game goal totals average 7.4 goals, 0.6 goals lower per game than their season-long game scoring average.
+- During their past 10 games, the Coyotes and their opponents are scoring 0.7 fewer goals per game than their season-long game scoring average, 7.5.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.